-Your daughter needs to know that there is more to her self-worth than her looks.
-It’s great to tell her she’s beautiful, but be sure to compliment her on things other than her appearance.
-Tell her she’s smart, funny, talented or kind.
+Raising girls also means you can show your joy in them – at all levels.
+Of course, your daughter needs to know that there is more to her self-worth than her looks.
+So tell her she’s beautiful, but also be sure to compliment her on things other than her appearance.
+Tell her she’s smart, funny, talented, or kind.
 Point out all of her amazing qualities.

 6. Protect her, but teach her to stick up for herself